akoen/reddit-frontend/README.md

 # Notes

 - Because RF does not provide its own backend it's limited by CORS policies.
 You may need to disable your browser's "enhanced tracking protection" for this site for it to work.
+- Although Add to Home Screen is supported on most browsers, the experience on mobile is subjectively better as a normal site as external links display in new tabs.